ardaakay0/blutv-party/README.md

 ### Connection Issues

-- Ensure everyone is using the same server URL
+- Make sure you're using the correct server URL - not "localhost"
+  - For local network: use the server's local IP (192.168.x.x)
+  - For internet: use public IP or ngrok URL
 - Verify the server is running before trying to connect
 - Check firewall settings if connecting outside your network
 - Try refreshing the BluTV page and reconnecting